 - Portable – doesn’t require installation, just click and run

 - Simplicity – it’s very easy and simple to use and setup

 - Notifies you after a certain period of time has passed

 - Audio notification – you’ll hear a short beep after elapsed interval

 - Repetition – beeps for the end of every interval until timer is stopped

 When exercising and bodybuilding, it’s important not to overdo it, and timers are a great way of how you can know when to stop.
 Like with everything else, there is such a thing as overexercising, and it can cause you more harm and not just that, it can also set you back in your bodybuilding endeavors.
 Here’s a few pointers to help you get started.

 How to keep track of workout sessions with free bodybuilding timer

 First and only thing that you have to setup is the Beep After value.
 Here you need to enter the time interval after which you’d like to receive notifications.
 Type it in in seconds, so let’s say for example that you would like to exercise 5 minute sets, you need to type in 300 here, so it’s 300 seconds.
 Default value is 30 seconds.

 Time Elapsed box will start measuring how much time has passed.
-Once that the value reaches 5 minutes, you’re gonna hear a short notification.
+Once that the value reaches 5 minutes, you’re going to hear a short notification.
 That’s your sign that you have to either stop exercising or that you have to switch to the next exercise, start working on a different muscle group.
-As soon as the first 5 minute interval elapses, Timer4Exercise starts keeping track of the next 5 minute interval in the Time Elapsed box and once it elapses you’re again gonna be notified with a beep.
+As soon as the first 5 minute interval elapses, Timer4Exercise starts keeping track of the next 5 minute interval in the Time Elapsed box and once it elapses you’re again going to be notified with a beep.